 Quick overview:

-We are constantly connected to the Internet.
-Nowadays, everyone has a cell phone that is connected via a mobile phone contract with a provider such as SALT (https://fiber.salt.ch/de/) is connected to the internet wherever we are.
-What's more, we are usually connected to our Wi-Fi at home, and let's not forget that there are now Wi-Fi hotspots in all kinds of public places.
+We are constantly connected to the internet.
+These days, everyone has a cell phone that is connected to the internet wherever we are via a cell phone plan from a provider like SALT (https://fiber.salt.ch/de/).
+We are also usually connected to our Wi-Fi at home, and let's not forget that there are now Wi-Fi hotspots in all kinds of public places.
 However, an unfortunate side effect of the digitalized world is the increased vulnerability to malware such as computer viruses.
-Therefore, in this article we will look at the measures that everyone can take to prevent malware and stay safe.
+That's why, in this article, we're going to look at the measures everyone can take to prevent malware and stay safe.

 What is malware?

 Malware is a collective term for a variety of malicious software designed to infiltrate digital devices or networks.
-It is usually aimed at disrupting business operations, damaging or stealing data, stealing money from online accounts, hijacking computers to carry out illegal activities such as the mass sending of spam emails or extorting money from the owner of the infected system.
+It is usually aimed at disrupting business operations, damaging or stealing data, stealing money from online accounts, hijacking computers to carry out illegal activities such as the mass sending of spam emails or extorting the owner of the infected system for money.

 Malware also includes viruses.
 This is software that spreads from computer to computer, most commonly via email, messaging services or social media.
 Viruses have been around for about four decades and are still a major problem in today's internet environment.